 Tea with the Sphinx – Reception of Egypt’s Myth, Magic and Mysticism; 28th - 30th July 2018, Birmingham.
 Conference paper delivered – ‘Morality, Sex and the Other: A Comparison of Anthologies of Egyptian and Greek Myths for Children’.

 - FIEC/CA; 5th - 8th of July 2019, London.
-Conference paper due to be delivered - 'Rape, Sisterhood and Deadly Love: Attempting to Centre the Female Experience in YA Novels About the Trojan War'.
+Conference paper delivered - 'Rape, Sisterhood and Deadly Love: Attempting to Centre the Female Experience in YA Novels About the Trojan War'.

 Papers Delivered at Forums:

 - Rosetta Forum, University of Birmingham; October 2017.
 'Educating Hades?: A death god civilised'.

 - Modern and Contemporary Forum (MAC); October 2017.
 'Educating Hades?: A death god civilised'.